-So Fractured Atlas might have a mailing address in NYC, but the Fractured Atlas team lives and works across the United States.
+Fractured Atlas might have a mailing address in NYC, but the Fractured Atlas team lives and works across the United States.
 Because we want people to have what they need in order to do their best work from any environment, we’ve put a lot of effort into making sure our work can be done from pretty much anywhere there's an internet connection.

 We understand that working offsite isn't the same as it is when everyone is in one office and that people have individual working preferences, but we aim to make the experience as positive of an experience as we can.

+As a fully remote workplace, our attire is relaxed and casual at Fractured Atlas.
+T-shirts and sweatshirts aren’t out of place, nor are sweaters or button downs.
 Even though our communication internally and externally is over video, we still represent Fractured Atlas and we know that many people find it easier to focus when getting fully dressed before sitting down at their computer.

+Our work at Fractured Atlas is never done, but this doesn’t mean that we should be working 24/7.
 In our ever-connected world, it’s getting harder to tell the difference between when we’re working and when we’re not.
 We want you to manage your life the best way you know how, but urge you to take time off to completely disconnect.
 We hope you don’t check your email on evenings and weekends–it can very likely wait until the next business day.

 In order to be available for our members, we are open Monday-Thursday from 9:00AM to 6:00PM ET and Fridays 9:00AM to 2:00PM.
 With half-day Fridays, we mainly work a 36(ish) hour week.